fxxrytail/skzcode/content/support/skz-comeback/index.md

 > FREE as long as you have access to internet.

 Here's a detailed information about all Korean music shows criteria provided by KShowAnalysis.
 Stray Kids don't promote and not eligible to win on The Show so you may ignore it.

 {{< tweet 1359377074717290496 >}}

 ## Billboard

-Only USA and Puerto Rico STAYs can contribute on charting to the weekly chart **_Billboard 200_**_._
+Only US and Puerto Rico STAYs can contribute on charting to the weekly chart **_Billboard 200_**_._

 Follow {{< a "Stray Kids USA" "https://twitter.com/skz_usa" >}} and {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for more information and guides for **_Billboard_**.